-Harold Harefoot was the King of England from 1035 to 1040.
-Harold was the son of king Cnut the Great and Ælfgifu of Northampton.
+Harold was the son of King Cnut the Great and Ælfgifu of Northampton.
 Harold assumed control after the death of his father Cnut in 1035.

 Initially, it was on a temporary basis as he was ruling in place of his brother Harthacnut who was busy in Denmark as a rebellion had broken out in Norway.

 Harold wanted a coronation in 1935 but Æthelnoth, Archbishop of Canterbury refused, so he was finally proclaimed King in 1937 with the support of Earl Leofric and others.
 Harold Harefoot belonged to the House of Denmark and was Christian by faith.